GoogleCloudPlatform/cluster-toolkit/community/modules/compute/schedmd-slurm-gcp-v5-partition/README.md

 * `us-central1-f` has been explicitly denied, therefore no nodes in this partition will be created in that zone.
-* Since `us-central1-c` was not included in the zone policy, it will default to "Allow", which means the partition has the same liklihood of created a node in that region as the 2 listed under `zone_policy_allow`.
+* Since `us-central1-c` was not included in the zone policy, it will default to "Allow", which means the partition has the same likelihood of creating a node in that zone as the zones explicitly listed under `zone_policy_allow`.

 > **_NOTE:_** `zone_policy_allow` does not guarantee the use of specified zones
 > because zones are allowed by default.
 Configure `zone_policy_deny` to ensure